lowkc/eddie-ml/README.md

 ```

 ### Get coefficients from density cube files
 Run the following code in a folder containing one or more .cube files.
-The basis set can be specified within the script.
+Basis set parameters such as atom types and radial cutoffs can be specified within the script.
 ```
 python get_dens_coeffs.py
 ```